-94.2% of our graduates are in employment or further study within six months of graduating, according to DLHE 2015/16 (based on UK undergraduate students)
+93.4% of our graduates are in employment, further study or training within six months of graduating, according to DLHE 2016/17 (based on full-time, first degree, home leavers)

 Teaching methods on this course includes lectures, seminars, group work and e-learning.
 We encourage you to develop independent study skills.
 You will also have opportunities to present ideas to other students and develop concepts within groups.

 As well as assessments that count towards your degree, there are also on-going assessments for feedback and consolidating your learning.
 Assessment methods include exams, multiple-choice tests and projects.